 Jerome is a somewhat small city located in the state of Idaho.
 With a population of 11,184 people and four constituent neighborhoods, Jerome is the 21st largest community in Idaho.

-When you are in Jerome, you'll notice that it is more blue-collar than most other communities in America.
-43.54% of Jerome’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Jerome is a blue-collar town, with 43.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jerome is a city of service providers, sales and office workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Jerome who work in farm management occupations (16.56%), office and administrative support (11.71%), and management occupations (7.12%).

 You will also find that a lot of people in Jerome work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.